o7-Fire/Mindustry-Ozone/README.md

 * 6.**2 hour later**: that its i give up (totally not based on a true story)

 # Impossible things to do
+- In-game Painter because a mere mortal can't draw with by typing code
 - ~~Create mindustry class patcher~~
 - Stop relying on third party library for bootstrap
 - ~~Bootstrap in less than 10 second for first time setup (worst: 40 second)~~